longbow33/predCool/README.md

   - good training performance

   - [ ] test

   - acceptable performance in steady level unaccelerated flight, edge cases bad performance

 - [ ] make edge cases more prominent by making every % of throttle equally probable

+### END TO END

+- Rules:

+  - INPUT:

+    - Passed Flightdata

+    - Passed Heat

+    - Current Fluid Flow

+  - OUTPUT:

+    - Increase / Decrease Fluid Flow

+    - or increase / reduce heat taken from system (might be better to get around heat calculations)

+  - LOSS:

+    - Desired Heat, Current Heat ?

+    - has to take into account the future expected heat ?

+- LSTM ? no time series prediction really

+- trainloop just run the data through and thats it ?

 ### GENERAL

-- [ ] refactor code, remove duplicated files and improve structure
+- [x] refactor code, remove duplicated files and improve structure

   - [ ] maybe put the loghandling into the utilities file, avoid using os.system to run them
   - [x] delete all duplicates
   - [x] move loghandling into log handling folder ?
-  - [ ] utilities file is duplicate because of imports from parent folder not possible (look it up)
+  - [x] utilities file is duplicate because of imports from parent folder not possible (look it up)

 - [x] remove BARO from the data, if existing (not every logfile has it and it carries minimal information if any)